s87jackson/rfars/cran-comments.md

 ## Update

--   Re-submitting as I believe the package was archived in error and have not been able to reach the review team via email.
+-   Created sample data for use in Readme and vignettes to avoid errors caused by internet connectivity lapses.
 -   Added extensive testing suite.